seitzquest/multimodal-ai/README.md

 This repository contains the code needed for preprocessing the Visual Genome dataset.

 ## Requirements
+There are some requirements needed to run the code in this repository, using conda is the easiest way.
+It also suffices to simply use pip
 - Create a new conda environment:
 ```bash
 conda create --name multimodal-ai python=3.10